mathemagic-art/Backend-dev/README.md

 # Django-Rest-API

 A REST api written in Django for people who struggles with Calculus but loves coding.
 API's are open source and anyone can use it for non-commercial needs.
-You can find detailed documentation at www.api-mathemagics.herokuapp.com
+You can find detailed documentation at: www.api-mathemagics.herokuapp.com

 ## Technologies used
 * [Django](https://www.djangoproject.com/): The web framework for perfectionists with deadlines (Django builds better web apps with less code).